mads-capstone-team24-summer-2025/ghost-cell-busters/notebooks/README.md

 - Notebooks are organized by topic and stage of the project.
 - Please refer to individual notebook headers for specific details and requirements.
-- For questions or contributions, see the main project README.
+- For questions, see the main project README.